tholonia/iching_cli/book/v2/markdown/hexagram_26.md

 **Negotiation**: The hexagram represents the negotiation between containing stillness (Mountain) and creative force (Heaven).
 This creates powerful development through discipline. **Limitation**: Structure is provided by mountain above, indicating that power must be contained.
 Heaven below suggests that energy seeks expression through proper channels. **Contribution**: This pattern contributes to evolution by showing how restraint builds power.
 It demonstrates how consciousness develops through disciplined practice.

 #### ***Tholon 25 of 32: "Gathering Forces"***
-#### The *dynamic* path is creates "Gathering Together" (45 <sub>*24*</sub>) and "Taming Power of the Great" (26 <sub>*39*</sub>).
+#### This hexagram is within the *dynamic* path of "Gathering Forces" formed by "Gathering Together" (45䷬<sub>*24*</sub>) and "Taming Power of the Great" (26䷙<sub>*39*</sub>).
 This pair-path represents the dynamic balance between collective unity and disciplined strength.
 Ascending through Gathering Together (45), there is a call for cohesion and unity to achieve a common goal.
 Descending through Taming Power of the Great (26), it emphasizes harnessing and directing inner strength with discipline.
 Together, they illustrate the cyclical process of assembling resources and focusing power to achieve greatness.